-This massive database and reference website was first created by Marc Leroux and assisted by a band of dedicated contributors1 over the years.
+This massive database and reference website was first created by Marc Leroux and assisted by a band of dedicated contributors over the years.
 Nevertheless, recently the University of Victoria has assumed custodial duties going forward to provide a more lasting residence for the catalogued material.
 This website enables one to research Canadians who participated in the Great War - perhaps the first place to begin any serious research.
 The website is very extensive and the features are beyond a short abstract - the reader should allocate several hours to fully appreciate it.
 At present there are over 189,700 database records of individual soldiers in the database with more being added on a regular basis by volunteers - this represents about 30 percent of the total enlistment.
 In addition, a significant data base of some Nominal Rolls has also been developed.
 Not all entries have full details but these are being built up soldier by soldier.
 In addition, there is a "GrandsonMicheal" section which greatly facilitates the access and reading of many of the digitized CEF war diaries and now a section of BEF war diaries.
-Marc Leroux is always looking for a few dedicated volunteers to assist in expanding the records base.
 One of the premier websites on the List - an alternative to the Library and Archives Canada website.
-[CEF Study Group - Sept 2022] http://www.canadiangreatwarproject.com
+[CEF Study Group - March 2025]